We use UPS & Fedex for fast and reliable shipping.

 1. The firing process for wood firing in Dragon Kiln.

-Jianzhan from the Jian Kiln is fired in the reducing flame of the Dragon Kiln.
+Tenmoku from the Jian Kiln is fired in the reducing flame of the Dragon Kiln.

 1. Loading the kiln.

 Loading the kiln is crucial for wood firing in Dragon Kiln.
 Based on the total number of pieces and the capacity of the kiln, the placement of each piece is carefully designed to ensure that each piece achieves the desired effect.
 In ancient China's orthodox porcelain production standards, any trace of ash falling on the glaze or fire marks on the body was not appreciated, and was considered as "flaws."
-In traditional firing, before loading the kiln, the Jian Kiln workers must first place the bisque-fired Jianzhan one by one into the Xiá bō to avoid direct contact with flames and kiln ash.
+In traditional firing, before loading the kiln, the Jian Kiln workers must first place the bisque-fired Tenmoku one by one into the Xiá bō to avoid direct contact with flames and kiln ash.
 Then, they plan and communicate the layout of the kiln positions.

 Kiln loading starts from the first stack, usually with three stacks.
 The size and height of the pine wood used in the stacking are designed based on the kiln's characteristics, direction of flame and ash fall, and the desired effect of the products.
 The last stack's position is the most crucial as it receives more ash and flames, leading to better results, but also higher risks.
 Therefore, careful consideration is essential in arranging the last stack's position.
 The entire kiln loading process is challenging and requires careful and meticulous design.
 The area about one meter in front of the loaded kiln is used for stacking firewood.
 After all the processes are complete, the firing process begins.